-In the case of HE-based privacy-preserving clustering, to the best of our knowledge, there has been proposed only a single solution [29] which does not requires any decryption process during the analysis.
-They transform the K-means clustering algorithm into an HE algorithm based on the HE scheme TFHE [16, 17], which encrypts data bit-wisely.
-One of their core ideas is to modify the original K-means clustering algorithm by substituting a homomorphic division of a ciphertext, which is very expensive, with a simple constant division.
-As a result, to run their modified algorithm with TFHE over 400 2-dimensional data, it takes approx. 619 hours (\approx .
-26 days) on a virtual machine with an Intel i7-3770 processor with 3.4 GHz without parallelization options.
-Before this work, there has been an attempt [4] to perform K-means clustering based on HE with trusted third party; however, the HE scheme they used [32] was proved to be insecure [46].
+In the case of HE-based privacy-preserving clustering, to the best of our knowledge, there has been proposed only a single solution [29] which does not require any decryption process or apply protocol setting.
+They transform the K-means clustering algorithm into an HE algorithm based on the HE scheme TFHE [16, 17] which encrypts data bit-wisely.
+One of their core idea is to modify the original K-means clustering algorithm by substituting a homomorphic division of a ciphertext, which is very expensive, with a simple constant division.
+As a result, to run their modified algorithm with TFHE over 400 2-dimensional data, it takes about 619 hours ( $\approx 26$ days) on a virtual machine with an Intel i7-3770 processor with 3.4 GHz without parallelization options.
+Before this work, there has been an attempt [4] to perform K-means clustering based on HE with trusted third party; however, the HE scheme they used [32] was proved to be insecure [45].

-Contrary to HE, there have been a number of works [7, 21, 28, 33, 38, 39, 40, 43] on privacy-preserving clustering based on another cryptographic tool called Multi-party Computation (MPC), which is a protocol between several parties to jointly compute a function without revealing any information of their inputs.
+Contrary to HE, there have been a number of works [7, 21, 28, 33, 38, 39, 40, 42] on privacy-preserving clustering based on another cryptographic tool called Multi-party Computation (MPC), which is a protocol between several parties to jointly compute a function without revealing any information of their inputs to the others.
 For more details on MPC-based privacy-preserving clustering algorithms, we refer the readers to a survey paper written by Meskine and Nait-Bahloul [35].
 MPC is normally known to be much faster than HE; however, MPC requires online computation of data owners and it yields significantly large bandwidth.
-On the other hand, HE computation can be totally done offline after encrypted data are sent to a computing service provider.
+On the other hand, HE computation can be totally done in offline after encrypted data are sent to a computing service provider.
 Since data owners do not need to participate in the computation phase, HE-based solutions can be regarded to be much more convenient and economic to data owners than MPC.